 What is CBT (cognitive behavioural therapy) ?

-CBT begins with looking at what might be maintaining difficulties in the present rather than focussing mainly on childhood and the past.
+CBT begins with looking at what might be maintaining difficulties in the present rather than beginning by focussing mainly on childhood and the past.

 Starting out In CBT